dogbiscuituk2/TagScanner7/README.md

 2. The **break** and **continue** statements can only appear in the body (_block_ portion) of a _do-loop_.
 3. Case-insensitive.
 4. Case-insensitive and reserved.
-5. Numeric _constants_ are parsed according to the following rules:
+5. Numeric _constants_ follow these rules:
    - Any preceding '+' or '-' signs are treated as _unary-ops_, not part of the _constant_ value;
    - A sequence of numeric digits '\d+' indicates an _int_;
    - Append 'U' for _uint_, 'L' for _long_, 'UL' or 'LU' for _ulong_;